chrfrenning/chrfrenning/README.md

 😄 Pronouns: he/him

-🌱 I’m currently learning: Semantic Segmentation and CNNs for Time Series Data (on health data)
+🌱 I’m currently learning: Using the CLIP model

-🔭 I’m currently working an open source tool for large-scale text corpus exploration
+🔭 I’m currently working on ZenTransfer, an open source tool for pro photographers

-💬 Ask me about software development in the cloud - I'm happy to help!

 📫 How to reach me: @chph0877 on Discord, email me on christopher@frenning.com, or call me on +41 (0) 76 518 0877.